billglover/starling/README.md

 [![Build Status](https://travis-ci.com/billglover/starling.svg?branch=master)](https://travis-ci.com/billglover/starling)

-This is an unofficial Go client for the Starling Bank API.
+This is an unofficial Go client for the Starling Bank API and a fork of the original package at <https://github.com/billglover/starling>.

 Both the Starling Bank API itself and this package are under active development and, whilst we try to keep breaking changes to a minimum, we cannot guarantee a stable interface.
 We use [Semantic Versioning](https://semver.org) to quantify changes from one release to the next.